ST10258124/INSY7314-POE/README.md

 3.Question- Can the user make a payment on the application Answer - Yes the use can make a payment on the application

+3.Question- Can the employee make a approve payments Answer - Yes the use can approve a payment on the application

 # Credits(author Information)